Africa.com

-Africa.com is an internet media company.
-Launched in 2010 by Teresa Clarke, the company has grown into a media company providing coverage on topics such financial, political and cultural news related to Africa.
-Using the online web portal about the continent, its main purpose is to be a unique platform for anyone interested in Africa to learn more about all aspects of the continent.
-Also it provides for both business and world leaders accurate information about the investment climate.
+Africa.com is an internet media company, launched in 2010 by Teresa Clarke, which provides coverage on topics such as financial, political and cultural news related to Africa.
+The purpose of the online web portal is to be a platform for anyone interested to learn more about Africa, as well as provide business and world leaders accurate information about the investment climate.

-The Africa.com organization has representation offices in Johannesburg, South Africa; Lagos, Nigeria; and New York City, United States.
-African American business woman and entrepreneur Teresa Clarke is the CEO and founder of the site; CBS News correspondent Jacqueline Adams is the executive editor, and Jendayi Frazer (Ambassador to South Africa) is an advisory board member.
+The Africa.com organization has representation offices in Johannesburg, South Africa, Lagos, Nigeria, and New York City, United States.
+African American business women and entrepreneur Teresa Clarke is the CEO and founder of the site, CBS News correspondent Jacqueline Adams is the Executive Editor, and Jendayi Frazer (former Ambassador to South Africa) is an advisory board member.